 Formula used :

-A salary hike calculator is a tool that helps employees estimate their salary hike based on their performance and contributions.
-The calculator takes into account various factors, such as the employee’s current salary, the appraisal rating, the company’s salary hike policy, and the industry standards.
+A salary hike calculator is a tool that helps employees in calculating the salary increment (estimated) based on their performance and contributions.
+The calculator takes into account various factors, such as the employee’s current salary, the appraisal rating, the company’s salary increment or raise policy, and the industry standards.

-Using a salary hike calculator can help employees plan their finances and set realistic expectations for their salary hike.
-It can also help employees understand the factors that contribute to their salary hike and take steps to improve their performance and contributions.
+Using a hike calculator online can help employees plan their finances and set realistic expectations for their raise.
+It can also help employees understand the factors that contribute to their raise and take steps to improve their performance and contributions.

 How to calculate salary hike percentage of an employee?

+How to calculate salary increase percentage?
 In addition to the factors that affect the percentage of salary hikes, it’s also essential to know how to calculate the salary hike percentage for an employee.
-Here’s how to do it:
+Here’s the percentage calculation formula :

 - Determine the Current Salary: The first step is to determine the employee’s current salary.